vnchikukwa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-l should do school work on time
+l need to sleep well